oddbird/oddsite/content/talks/resilient-systems.rst

       as they become available.
   - title: Intrinsic & Responsive Layouts
     summary: |
-      The web layout system has come a long way -- with grids, flexbox, alignment,
+      We'll cover the web layout system as a whole -- grids, flow, flexbox, alignment,
-      and intrinsic sizing.
-      We'll cover the system as a whole, and when to use each technique
-      to achieve dynamic & resilient layouts fast.
+      intrinsic sizing, and queries --
+      showing when and how to mix and match techniques for fast and dynamic layouts.
   - title: Naming & Organizing Conventions
     summary: |
       From OOCSS to ITCSS, SMACSS, BEM, and atomic design,